1. Opening Statement

 ▪ Any other expectations of work fulfillment and metrics/instructions on how this work will be recorded and assessed,

-▪ Notice that approved agreements can be retracted at any time with reasonable notice.
+▪ Notice that approved agreements can be retracted at any time with reasonable notice at the College’s sole discretion.

 iv.
 Appeals of initial decisions regarding flexible work arrangements shall be made to the division head.
 When needed, the appeal may be brought to the Office of Human Resources or the Provost’s Office, as appropriate.